BHP — the world’s leading diversified resources company — acknowledges that the very nature of their operations impact the environment.

 Conservation International and BHP developed a first-of-its-kind Forests Bond in 2016 to unlock private financing for REDD+, the United Nations program for reducing emissions from deforestation and forest degradation.
 Issued by the International Finance Corporation, a member of the World Bank Group, the bond gives investors the choice of a cash coupon or a coupon in the form of forest carbon credits.
-Furthering this work, BHP, Conservation International and the Baker McKenzie Law for Development Initiative recently launched the Finance for Forests Initiative, which seeks to advance the private sector’s understanding of and support for nature-based solutions to climate change.
+Furthering this work, the Finance for Forests Initiative — a joint initiative of BHP, Conservation International and Pollination — seeks to advance the private sector’s understanding of and support for nature-based solutions to climate change.

 Conservation International works with BHP to design and implement global conservation projects, together with local partners.
 In addition, Conservation International provides technical expertise to BHP, helping the company to make informed management decisions regarding its operations and impact on landscapes and biodiversity.

 Conservation International is working with BHP to refine and improve the company’s corporate environmental policies, ensuring alignment with best practices.
 This specifically focuses on compensatory actions, which BHP implements if impacts to important biodiversity or ecosystems cannot be avoided during development.
 Conservation International is also developing a method to assess the environmental, economic and social values in a given landscape, to help guide and inform BHP’s land-use decisions.

 Invest in conservation projects